Transat AG2R

-The La Transat en Double formally known as the Transat AG2R is a two person transatlantic race which is held biannually in one design Beneteau Figaro boats.
+The La Transat Paprec formally known as the Transat AG2R and the La Transat en Double is a two-person transatlantic race which is held biannually in one design Beneteau Figaro boats.
 The present iteration being the Beneteau Figaro 3.

+The 2023 was the first edition to have a gender requirement.
+With a mixed gender crew required.
+Mixed sailing had come to the forefront as World Sailing as it helped increase female.